iamalexbrady/iamalexbrady.github.io/docs/_articles/miracles_and_mymbles.md

 At that point in my life, I had been strongly considering the US military.
 It was a simple switch of “enlisting” with a Divine Service.
 I did some formal informal ritual of burning my name on a piece of paper.
 And said “you have four years with this head, these hands and feet.
 After that I’m back to the fuck it list.
 (God is literally the last place you look.
 Both because faithless ness and you find what you want there)

-Life evens out.
-Great job, no pay.
+### Life evens out.

+Great job, low pay.
 Listen to Eckhart’s New Earth all day at work.

+### Learn

 Get ACIM, start WinCo and start Viking at ~same time.
 Work, no time for mind, very busy.

-Get corporate job.
+### Get corporate job.

 Miracle job.
 100% to spec to what I wanted.
 Over the course of 2 years and 3 pay raises, my salary increased 66%.
 I left Austin’s tech scene at 101K and a 110K offer on the table.
 Go figure.

+### Follow guidance

-Insanely ideal Denver apartment.
+(See black truck miracle below 👇) Insanely ideal Denver apartment.
 I moved in first year built, sky line, walk to downtown, across from a college campus.
 Perfect.
 It was at this location I first experienced a taste of perfect perfection.
 It was at this location I experienced the view outside of perception.
 At this location I realized my first physically perceptible miracle.

 After experiences, I began ACIM Workbook.
 As I went through the workbook, the lesson made sense, and I continued to have moving mental experiences with the forgiveness exercise practice.
 Eventually I realized maybe what it was saying is true, and the difference of belief necessary was actually believing it.
 So I started believing it, and here we are.

 It's easier to understand if you at least pseudo-believe it.
 “IF this is true…” Thought experiments.
 The logical extent of the teachings are comforting in that they give meaning to meaninglessness, and they replace our perceived weakness with infinite power.
 If we believe.

-Where I am currently: I’ll tell this story when it comes full circle.
+### Where I am currently:

+I’ll tell this story when it comes full circle.
 If it is full circle, then I am in Real World right now.
 Real World is fine!

 (Edit (months later): Real world is indeed fine.
 Atonement accomplished.
 Truly perfected perception 100%...eh.. even Naz had his moments.)